umarhassan-mitodl/sts.035-spring-2004/content/pages/readings.md

 Computers in the Laboratory: The LINC Between the Designer and the User
 {{< tdclose >}}{{< tdopen >}}

-Rosenfeld, Samuel A. "{{% resource_link "cfdbb78c-0e33-406e-9f3d-d5d0e1da66e9" "Laboratory Instrument Computer (LINC): The Genesis of a Technological Revolution." %}} " Seminar in Celebration of the Twentieth Anniversary of the LINC Computer, November 30, 1983.
+Rosenfeld, Samuel A. "[Laboratory Instrument Computer (LINC): The Genesis of a Technological Revolution.](http://history.nih.gov/exhibits/linc/) " Seminar in Celebration of the Twentieth Anniversary of the LINC Computer, November 30, 1983.

 Clark, Wesley.
 "The LINC was Early and Small."
 In *Proceedings of ACM Conference on the History of Medical Informatics.* New York, NY: ACM, 1987, pp. 51-73.
 ISBN: 0897912489.